 Rossi Films helps individuals, companies, institutions, and organizations realize their storytelling potential by providing veteran production experience to create cinematic, character-driven documentary films across all media platforms.
 Clients include WGBH/American Experience, U.S. Rowing, MIT Media Lab, the National Museum of the American Indian, Sperry Top-Sider, Jumptap, and the Resiliency Advocacy Project.

 MICHAEL ROSSI has spent the last seventeen years producing, directing, shooting, and editing national programs for public television.
 In 2012, Rossi received an Emmy Award for his work as Coordinating Producer of the children's engineering series Design Squad.
 His production credits for American Experience include: Building the Alaska Highway, The Gold Rush (2007 Erik Barnouw Award), We Shall Remain, a five-part television series and multimedia project on Native American history, The Rise and Fall of Penn Station, and The Bombing of Wall Street.
-He also served as an embedded filmmaker on the 2011 Student Freedom Ride and produced a series of short films for Freedom Summer @ 50, profiling participants of the 1964 Freedom Summer project in Mississippi.
+He also served as an embedded filmmaker on the 2011 Student Freedom Ride; produced a series of short films for Freedom Summer @ 50, profiling participants of the 1964 Freedom Summer project in Mississippi; and made a series of four short films for The Boys of '36, profiling U.S. Olympic rowers.
 Rossi's credits for Frontline include The Silence, which traces the healing between the small, Yup'ik village of St. Michael, Alaska and the Catholic Church in the devastating aftermath of sexual abuse perpetrated by priests in the 1960s and 1970s.

-Rossi completed the B.A./M.A. program in U.S. History at Boston College.
+Rossi completed the B.A./M.A. program in U.S. History at Boston College and he currently teaches in the Film & Television department at Boston University.
 His cinematography is exhibited in many independent documentary films including Before You Know It (SXSW premiere, 2013, directed by PJ Raval) and The Sad Fates of Mr. Toledano (Tribeca Film Festival premiere 2015, directed by Joshua Seftel).